icra/icra/README.md

+# ICRA
+The Catalan Institute for Water Research (ICRA-CERCA) is an international reference center that focuses research of the integral water cycle, hydraulic resources, water quality (in the broadest sense of the term: chemical, microbiological, ecological, etc.) and treatment and evaluation technologies, and to transfer this knowledge to society and business network.

+The ICRA-CERCA was created on 26 October 2006 by the Government of Catalonia within the framework of the Research Centres Programme of Catalonia (CERCA), and it is a Research Institute attached to the University of Girona (UdG), according to the Decree of the Government of Catalonia of 6 July 2018.

 # Purpose
 This GitHub organization is intended to publicly host source code for applications and tools developed within the research activity of ICRA.